nodeca/pica/README.md

 ### What is "quality"

-Pica has presets to adjust speed/quality ratio.
-Simply use `quality` option param:
+`quality` is a legacy preset still accepted for backwards compatibility, but deprecated — prefer the `filter` option.
+Mapping:

-- 0 - Box filter, window 0.5px
+- 0 - Box filter, window 0.5px (`filter: 'box'`)
-- 1 - Hamming filter, window 1.0px
+- 1 - Hamming filter, window 1.0px (`filter: 'hamming'`)
-- 2 - Lanczos filter, window 2.0px
+- 2 - Lanczos filter, window 2.0px (`filter: 'lanczos2'`)
-- 3 - Lanczos filter, window 3.0px
+- 3 - Lanczos filter, window 3.0px (`filter: 'lanczos3'`)

-In real world you will never need to change default (max) quality.
+In real world you will never need to change default (`mks2013`) filter.
 All this variations were implemented to better understand resize math :)